EXPLAINING THE LAWS ON ELECTRIC SCOOTERS IN THE UK

 Well, pretty much anything that the Government (Department for Transport) cannot classify as something else.
 They state that it includes "e-scooters, Segways, hoverboards, go-peds, powered unicycles, and u-wheels".
 Firstly, it has to have its own source of power (even if that is produced by kinetic energy) and must transport you (in case you buy a vehicle incapable of transporting you).
 Thus any battery powered scooter is considered to be a powered transporter.
 Of course, it is a fairly arbitrary name because, literally speaking, cars and trains are also powered transporters.
 Maybe Personal Light Electric Vehicle was a better name all along (see below).

 e-Scooters Are Powered Transporters

 How Are Powered Transporters Treated Differently From Motor Vehicles?

-Currently, they are not treated any differently.
-And that, folks, is the problem.
+Up until July 2020, they weare not treated any differently.
+And that, folks, was the problem.
 To use a motor vehicle - and powered transporters are classed as motor vehicles - the rider must have insurance (for the vehicle), vehicle tax, be licensed (to drive a motor vehicle) and the vehicle itself must be registered with the DVLA and have a current MOT certificate.
 None of this would theoretically be a problem (though good luck finding an insurer) but to pass an MOT a motor vehicle must have certain things, such as indicators and a rear light.
 It is clear, then, that to solve the current impasse powered transporters need to be reclassified as something other than motor vehicles.
 In July 2020, the UK Government announced it would (almost immediately) legalise the riding or e-scooters as long as they are hired form an authorised company (such as Bird and Lime).

 So What Are Personal Light Electric Vehicles?